What rights do I have on the remote resource?

 Can I reconnect to a computer if my reservation time has not expired but I disconnected?

-Reconnecting to a Remote Desktop session on a Windows server will show you to the “desktop” you were already using, with all of the programs and files you had open.
-Whereas reconnecting to a SSH session on a UNIX or Linux server will be like logging in initially, any programs you had running previously will no longer be running.
+Reconnecting to a Remote Desktop session will reconnect you to the “desktop” you were already using, with all of the programs and files you had open.
+Reconnecting to a SSH session on a Linux resource will be like logging in initially, any programs you had running previously will no longer be running.

 I do not receive emails confirming my reservations.